IreneGithundi/alx-low_level_programming/0x00-hello_world/README.md

 ## 5-printf.c
 This is a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line using the printf function only.
 ## 6-size.c
 This is a C program that prints the size of various types on the computer it is compiled and run on.
+## 100-intel
+This is a script that generates the assembly code (Intel syntax) of a C code in the $CFILE variable and saved it in an output file